-In our extensive catalog, you'll find cremation urns for human ashes and urns for pets, as well as small urns to be used as keepsakes if you intend to hold only a portion of cremains.
+In our extensive online catalog, you'll find cremation urns for human ashes and urns for pets, as well as small urns to be used as keepsakes if you intend to hold only a portion of cremains.

 In addition to your budget, there are two factors that are especially important when choosing a cremation urn: size and storage location.

 Where Will the Urn Be Stored?

 Perfect Memorials offers more than 1,000 unique pet burial urns.
-Like cremation urns for human ashes, pet urns are available in a wide range of materials, including wood, metal, and ceramic — even biodegradable options are available.
+Like cremation urns for people, pet urns are available in a wide range of materials, including wood, metal, and ceramic – even biodegradable options are available.
 Most urns for sale can be personalized with a special message or sentiment for the beloved pet.

 The size of the cremation urn is also very important to consider when choosing the resting place for your pet.
 Due to the way in which pet cremains are processed, they generally take up slightly more room than human cremains.
 This means that 1 pound isn't always equal to 1 cubic inch.
-On top of the pet's healthy weight, add an additional 10-15 cubic inches to ensure all of the cremains will fit inside the urn.
-It is perfectly fine to have an urn for ashes that is larger than you may need.
+On top of the pet's healthy weight, add an additional 10-15 cubic inches to ensure all the cremains will fit inside the urn.
+It is perfectly fine to have an urn for animal ashes that is larger than you may need.
 With the extra space, families often store their pet's favorite toy or collar.